dcos-terraform/terraform-aws-dcos/docs/destroy/README.md

----
-layout: layout.pug
-excerpt: Shutdown/destroy all DC/OS resources on AWS.
-title: Destroy Cluster on AWS
+# Destroy Cluster on AWS
-navigationTitle: Destroy Cluster
-menuWeight: 40
----

 You can shutdown/destroy all resources from your environment by running this command below: